 - Includes 2 eyepieces (MA9mm & MA25mm) and Barlow lens (2X) for viewing a wide range of objects (Moon, planets, or land)

 - Autostar Suite Astronomy planetarium DVD with over 10,000 celestial objects (Windows PC only)

-At around £75 the Infinity 70mm is among the most economic options for a full scale ‘serious’ telescope that will not need to be replaced immediately.
-There are numerous smaller options but they tend to have significantly smaller tubes and desktop tripods rather than full size standing units.
+At around £75 the Infinity 70mm is among the most economical options for a full-scale ‘serious’ telescope that will not need to be replaced immediately.
+There are numerous smaller options but they tend to have significantly smaller tubes and desktop tripod rather than full-size standing units.

 Optical Tube with a focal length of 700mm and a diameter of 70mm and a f/10 focal length